Trinity: Jesus in the New Testament

 In the Pauline epistles, the public, collective devotional patterns towards Jesus in the early Christian community are reflective of Paul's perspective on the divine status of Jesus in what scholars have termed a "binitarian" pattern or shape of devotional practice (worship) in the New Testament, in which "God" and Jesus are thematized and invoked.
 Jesus receives prayer (1 Corinthians 1:2; 2 Corinthians 12:8–9), the presence of Jesus is confessionally invoked by believers (1 Corinthians 16:22; Romans 10:9–13; Philippians 2:10–11), people are baptized in Jesus' name (1 Corinthians 6:11; Romans 6:3), Jesus is the reference in Christian fellowship for a religious ritual meal (the Lord's Supper; 1 Corinthians 11:17–34).
 Jesus is described as "existing in the very form of God" (Philippians 2:6), and having the "fullness of the Deity [living] in bodily form" (Colossians 2:9).
 Jesus is also in some verses directly called God (Romans 9:5, Titus 2:13, 2 Peter 1:1).

-The Gospels depict Jesus as human through most of their narrative, but "[o]ne eventually discovers that he is a divine being manifest in flesh, and the point of the texts is in part to make his higher nature known in a kind of intellectual epiphany".
-In the Gospels Jesus is described as forgiving sins, leading some theologians to believe Jesus is portrayed as God.
+Many scholars today concede the Synoptic gospels portray Jesus as divine.
+Jesus is described as forgiving sins, leading some theologians to believe Jesus is portrayed as God.
 This is because Jesus forgives sins on behalf of others; people normally only forgive transgressions against themselves.
-The teachers of the law next to Jesus recognized this and said:
+The teachers of the law recognized this and said:

 Why does this man speak like that?
 He is blaspheming!
 Who can forgive sins but God alone?

 Jesus also receives προσκύνησις (proskynesis) in the aftermath of the resurrection, a Greek term that either expresses the contemporary social gesture of bowing to a superior, either on one's knees or in full prostration (in Matthew 18:26 a slave performs προσκύνησις to his master so that he would not be sold after being unable to pay his debts).
 The term can also refer to the religious act of devotion towards a deity.
-While Jesus receives προσκύνησις a number of times in the synoptic Gospels, only a few can be said to refer to divine worship.
+While Jesus receives proskynesis a number of times in the synoptic Gospels, only a few can be said to refer to divine worship.